Management consulting: Function

 Management consulting often involves a mix of both of these categories.
+In the modern economic environment, management consulting firms are typically classified under the umbrella term of corporate service providers.

-Consultants have specialised skills on tasks that would involve high internal coordination costs for clients, such as organization-wide changes or the implementation of information technology.
-In addition, because of economies of scale, consultants' focus on and experience in gathering information worldwide and across industries makes their research less costly than it is for clients to perform themselves.
+Consultants have specialized skills on tasks that would involve high internal coordination costs for clients, such as organization-wide changes or the implementation of information technology.
+In addition, because of economies of scale, consultants' focus on and experience in gathering information across markets and industries enables a higher cost-efficiency than if clients were to perform research themselves.

 Trends

 Big Three management consultancies

 Three consulting firms are widely regarded as the Big Three or MBB: